open-eid/SiVa/docs/siva3/background.md

 ## Main features of SiVa validation service:

-- SOAP and REST/JSON API to validate signatures.
+- REST/JSON API to validate signatures.
-- SOAP and REST/JSON API to retrieve data files from DDOC containers.
+- REST/JSON API to retrieve data files from DDOC containers.
-- SOAP API is compatible with X-Road v6.
+- REST/JSON API is compatible with X-Road v6.
 - Signing of validation report.